corrode/corrode.github.io/content/drafts/async.md

 response](https://www.reddit.com/r/rust/comments/ebpzqx/do_not_stop_worrying_about_blocking_in_async)
 and later retracted.

-As of today, [1754 public crates have a dependency on `async-std`](https://lib.rs/crates/async-std/rev) and there a companies that [rely on it in production](https://github.com/launchbadge/sqlx/issues/1669#issuecomment-1028879475).
+As of this writing, [1754 public crates have a dependency on `async-std`](https://lib.rs/crates/async-std/rev) and there are companies that [rely on it in production](https://github.com/launchbadge/sqlx/issues/1669#issuecomment-1028879475).

-However, as of 2023, `async-std` is essentially abandoned as there is [no active development anymore](https://github.com/async-rs/async-std/graphs/contributors).
+However, as of late 2023, `async-std` is essentially abandoned as there is [no active development anymore](https://github.com/async-rs/async-std/graphs/contributors).

 Whoever relied on [`async-std`'s